Post Weight Loss Brachioplasty (Arm Lift)

-A Washington DC brachioplasty is the medical term for arm contouring surgery.
+A brachioplasty is the medical term for arm contouring surgery.
 It may include liposuction alone, skin excision alone, or a combination of both.
 If liposuction suction is necessary, we will likely use Vaser ultrasonic-assisted liposuction to possibly help tighten the surrounding skin.
 In cases where there is only a small amount of excess skin, a limited or mini-brachioplasty may be indicated, with or without liposuction.
 The resulting scar from a mini-brachioplasty is confined to the axilla, or armpit, region.
 If you need to resolve excess skin and tissue on the upper arms after massive weight loss, liposuction cannot fully resolve their issues as there is too much excess skin remaining that requires trimming it away, surgically.
 In this situation, a full-brachioplasty will be the procedure of choice.
 Your surgery is customized to achieve beautiful results.

 Who is a Candidate for Brachioplasty?

 Most patients who have lost significant weight benefit from a full brachioplasty which includes removal of skin from the entire upper arm region and the armpit (axilla).
 To create a more natural appearance, the excision of skin may extend down the side of the chest, removing loose, hanging skin from the sides of the breasts when necessary.
-Most patients tend to agree than any scar that forms as a result of brachioplasty is usually a worthwhile tradeoff for restoring taut, shapely upper arms.
+Most patients tend to agree than any scar that forms as a result of brachioplasty after weight loss is usually a worthwhile tradeoff for restoring taut, shapely upper arms.